oh-jon-paul/awesome-i18n/README.md

 ### React / React Native
 React apps and react localization is so popular so we decided to add a special section for it.
 Here is the list of react localization libraries:

-- [general translation](https://github.com/generaltranslation/gt) - modern AI-powered translation that supports both React and Next.js with SSR/SSG
+- [general translation](https://github.com/generaltranslation/gt) - component translation for Next.js with SSR/SSG
 - [next-translate](https://github.com/vinissimus/next-translate) - easy i18n for NextJS, ~1kb of size
 - [next-intl](https://github.com/amannn/next-intl) - a minimal solution for internationalization in Next.js
 - [react-translate](https://github.com/bloodyowl/react-translate) - internationalization for React